 A catalogue raisonné project under the direction of Adelson Galleries, New York

-“I have the distinct pleasure in recommending panOpticon as superb designers of online catalogues raisonnés.
-I first became aware of their work when given a preview of the Mary Cassatt Catalogue Raisonné, sponsored by New York’s Adelson Gallery—I was very impressed with the comprehensiveness, scholarship, and elegance of the program and website.
+“I have the distinct pleasure in recommending panOpticon as the best online toolsets to create catalogues raisonnés.
+I first became aware of their work when given a preview of the Mary Cassatt Catalogue Raisonné, sponsored by New York’s Adelson Gallery—I was very impressed with the comprehensiveness, scholary quality, and elegance of the program and website.
 It is unique in that regard.

 “Fortunately, Mitchell-Innes & Nash agreed to hire panOpticon to design a similar online catalogue for the French painter, Paul Cézanne.
 It is exactly the kind of program that we have been looking for.

 “panOpticon combines professionalism, knowledge, and understanding of the scholarship required to effectuate a substantial project such as ours, while providing a comprehensive, user-friendly interface to use in an online environment.

 “I would add that they go out of their way to respond to our technical questions and meet our research needs.”